Operation Creature Feature

-Operation Creature Feature is a puzzle game developed by London Studio in association with Playlogic Entertainment for the PlayStation 3 platform, which utilizes the PlayStation Eye camera peripheral.
-It was released on the European PlayStation Store on October 25, 2007 and appeared on the North American PlayStation Store on November 20, 2007.
+Operation Creature Feature is a 2007 puzzle video game developed by London Studio and Playlogic Entertainment and published by Sony Computer Entertainment for the PlayStation 3.
+It utilizes the PlayStation Eye camera peripheral.
+Announced at Tokyo Game Show in 2007, It was released on the European PlayStation Store on 25 October 2007 and appeared on the North American PlayStation Store on 20 November 2007.

 Gameplay

 In this unique PlayStation Eye puzzler title, players must help the Blurbs find their way to safety.
 Players use their hands to grab and direct the different Blurb characters around each stage's challenges.
 Hand motions are used to coax or push them about as they guide them towards the goal.

+Reception

+Ryan Clements of IGN praised the game for its innovative gameplay and cheap price, but noted that the imbalance of gameplay elements and its short length to be detrimental.